-- A concern may be defined as 'an expression of worry or doubt over an issue considered to be important for which reassurances are sought'. - A complaint may be defined as 'an expression of dissatisfaction however made, about actions taken or a lack of action'. - Unreasonable complaints" include: - Vexatious complaints which: - Are obsessive, persistent, harassing, prolific, repetitious. - Insist upon pursuing unmeritorious complaints and/or unrealistic outcomes beyond all reason. - Insist upon pursuing meritorious complaints in an unreasonable manner. - Are designed to cause disruption or annoyance. - Demand for redress which lacks any serious purpose or value. - Serial or persistent complaints: - Are duplicated, sent by the same complainant once the initial complaint has been closed.

-Duplicate complaints are identical complaints received from a complainant's spouse, partner, grandparent or child.
+- A concern is 'an expression of worry or doubt over an issue considered to be important for which reassurances are sought'. - A complaint may be defined as 'an expression of dissatisfaction, about actions taken or a lack of action'. - Unreasonable complaints include: - Vexatious complaints which: - Are obsessive, persistent, harassing, prolific, repetitious. - Insist upon pursuing unreasonable complaints and/or unrealistic outcomes. - Insist upon pursuing unreasonable complaints in an unacceptable, aggressive or confrontational manner. - Are designed to cause disruption or annoyance. - Demand for redress which lacks any serious purpose or value. - Serial or persistent complaints: - Are duplicated, sent by the same complainant once the initial complaint has been closed. - Duplicate complaints are identical complaints received from a complainant's spouse, partner, grandparent or child.
 These complaints will not be addressed again; the individual making the second complaint will be informed that the complaint has been dealt with on a local level and if they are dissatisfied with the result, they can appeal within the parameters outlined in this policy.